Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 For ecommerce projects, I’d definitely use Shopify.
 It’s by far the most feature-packed hosted solution for selling online, and a cut above the other two in nearly all ecommerce respects.

-If you need a strong mix of content management features and ecommerce tools, choose Wix.
-It offers a wide range of content creation tools and an ecommerce tool set that is more developed than Squarespace’s.
+If you need a strong mix of content management features and ecommerce tools, I’d recommend Wix.
+It offers a wide range of content creation tools and an ecommerce tool set that is more developed than Squarespace’s (along with the most comprehensive support offering of the three products).
 In short, it’s a good all rounder that offers decent bang for the buck.

 Alternatives to Wix, Shopify and Squarespace